Skip to content

 A rendering of the Ann Dunham Water Garden at the Obama Presidential Center.
 The center of the picture features a sculpture from artist Maya Lin surrounded by green trees.
 Arround the sculpture is a paved pathway with a variety of people walking, sitting, standing, and playing.
 The picture is outdoors and takes place in the daytime.

-The introspective and intimate Ann Dunham Water Garden will honor the life and legacy of President Obama’s mother.
-The Water Garden will include a stone sculptural water feature created by world renowned artist and architect, Maya Lin–best known for designing the Vietnam Veterans Memorial in Washington, D.C.
+The introspective and intimate Ann Dunham Water Terrace will honor the life and legacy of President Obama’s mother.
+The Water Terrace will include a stone sculptural water feature created by world-renowned artist and architect Maya Lin, best known for designing the Vietnam Veterans Memorial in Washington, D.C.

 A graphic rendering of a garden with lush flowering plants, tall trees and stone walkways around a small pond.
 People are milling about.